Receive relevant New and Updated programmes: Personal Updates !

 Since the course is aimed at experienced teachers of English as a foreign or second language, the course modules do not include basic teacher training or teaching experience.

-Applicants should have a good honours degree (at least an upper second or equivalent; GPA of at least 3.2).
+Applicants should have a good honors degree (at least an upper second or equivalent; GPA of at least 3.2).
 Preference is given to applicants with relevant teaching experience.
-Students whose first language is not English are provided with a four-week induction programme in September to prepare them for postgraduate study in Ireland.
+Students who are not native speakers of English are expected to attend the orientation course in English for Academic Purposes in the CLCS in the month preceding the start of the academic year.
 All applicants are expected to show proficiency in at least one language other than their first language.
+Applicants must complete the Personal Statement section of the application form and explain their motivation in applying for their chosen course(s).

 You are normally required to take an English Proficiency Test.